Pyranid Logo

 Practical Application

-Here we detect if a specific constraint was violated by examining DatabaseException.
+Here we detect if a unique constraint was violated by examining DatabaseException.
 We then handle that case specially by rolling back to a known-good savepoint.

 // Gives someone at most one big award